josep-pujol/fsfd-tasking/README.md

 - Main Page
     - Navigation links
     - Display tasks that are not completed
-    - Pagination, including dropdown menu to select number of rows per page
+    - Pagination, including dropdown menu to select number of items per page
     - Search and Sorting functionality for all fields in the Table
     - Fixed floating button with tooltip, to add tasks
     - Menu-dots per Task which opens a window to: